joshuapearson/tucson-josh/content/posts/mythical-machine-month/index.md

 summary: "Fifty years ago Fred Brooks penned his most famous work, _The Mythical Man-Month_, in which he warned that adding manpower to a late software project makes it later.
-Today we are being promised that there is no need to add any manpower so long as you have machines do do your bidding.
+Today we are being promised that there is no need to add any manpower so long as you have machines to do your bidding.
 But does the advent of generative AI truly offer a silver bullet for software development?
 Do LLMs threaten the future of software engineers?"
 description: "How well do the claims of an AI-dominated future for computer